vbruchon/track-dev-time-cli/README.md

 **track-dev-time** is a CLI tool designed to automatically track your development sessions.
 When installed in a project, it modifies the startup scripts and tracks time seamlessly, without requiring any additional input from the user.

+### Why?

+Developers often underestimate how much time is spent coding.
+Track Dev Time helps you capture that data automatically — no timers, no distractions, just insights.

 ## Features

 - **Automatic Tracking**: As soon as you run the development script (`npm run dev` or equivalent), **track-dev-time** automatically starts tracking the session.